Bassem Feghali: Style

 Feghali’s performances are known for elaborate costumes, wigs, and makeup.
 He combines singing, comedy, and dance to humorously portray well-known figures.
 He writes his own sketches, designs his stage sets and costumes, records his own music, and prepares for his roles through intensive rehearsals, diets, and workouts.
 He is known for preparing meticulously for each character.

-Feghali began his career by impersonating Sabah and later expanded his repertoire to include numerous Lebanese and international artists such as Nawal Al Zoughbi, Haifa Wehbe, Fairouz, Shakira, Marilyn Monroe, Lady Gaga, Britney Spears, Marwa, Nancy Ajram, Elissa, Mariam Nour, Shakira, Marilyn Monroe, and Britney Spears.
+Feghali began his career by impersonating Sabah and later expanded his repertoire to include numerous Lebanese and international artists such as Nawal Al Zoughbi, Haifa Wehbe, Fairouz, Shakira, Marilyn Monroe, Lady Gaga, Britney Spears, Marwa, Nancy Ajram, Elissa, Mariam Nour, Shakira, and Britney Spears.
 He is especially recognized for mimicking the voices of the artists he parodies without lip-syncing.
 He has also impersonated historical figures such as Ivette Sursok, Maggi Farah and Miss Lebanon pageant contestants, such as Lamita Franjieh.

 In addition to impersonating famous figures, Feghali also created original, satirical characters.
 One of his most famous creations is Antika Sursock, a caricature of the Christian Lebanese aristocracy.
 Antika mainly speaks French, acts cosmopolitan, and evokes a bygone era of glamour.
 Another character is Hala Tamarzof, a superficial and chatty young woman from Keserwan, obsessed with gossip magazines and horoscopes.